sky-as-code/aws-as-code/README.md

     * **Molecules**: Involving 2, up to 3 AWS services, not counting their subordinate resources.
     * **Organisms**: Involving more than 3 AWS services, not counting their subordinate resources.

 2. Read the description in README.md file in each challenge folder *carefully*.
 Note down the resources required to be created and inputs, outputs of the solution.
-Mandatory or optional inputs may considerably take more effort to implement.
+Mandatory or optional inputs may considerably take more effort to implement (looking at you, [ec2-instance](./atoms/compute/ec2-instance)).

 3. You can peek at the script files `*.sh` in challenge folders to see how your solution is invoked.